 Future generations won't look back kindly on what 2020 considered to be great todo list options.
-The evidence lies in the "nether regions" of the todo list -- that final 5-10% where unpleasant tasks loiter like teenagers at a mall.
+The evidence lies in the "nether regions" of the todo list -- that final 5-10% where unpleasant tasks loiter like teenagers once did at the mall.
 If you experience continued difficulty finishing your last few tasks, you have an opportunity waiting to be seized.

 What makes the current generation of todo lists so bad?
 In a nutshell, everything.
 Most damningly, they draw failure out of those with good intent, sapping the willpower of determined practitioners.
 As a group, todo list users possess impressive reserves of energy, discipline, even intermittent willpower.
 And yet, todo lists are constantly aborted as they eke toward their natural final state: a sad chronicle of broken intentions.

 It doesn't have to be this way.
 Even if you don't use Amplenote, you can use the ideas in this article to multiply your productive output.
 The first step is to identify & set aside what is broken with your current todo list.
 The second step is to lend your future self a hand.
-Finally, your todo list system needs to proactively help identify what to delete.
-The possible payoff: that you can juggle 10x more possible tasks (💡🚀📈) while keeping a shorter visible list and using less brainpower overall.
-It starts by tossing out what sucks about classic todo lists.
+Finally, a great todo list system needs to proactively help you identify what to discard.
+The possible upside?
+That you can juggle 10x more possible tasks (💡🚀📈) while keeping a shorter visible list and using less brainpower overall.
+It starts by tossing out everything that sucks about classic todo lists.

 Both data and intuition agree: humans are ill-equipped to process the 21st century-volume of distraction.
 The todo list seems like the perfect opportunity to sift through the multitude of signals we have bombarding us.
 Using a system like GTD, one captures their deluge of incoming tasks in a todo list, where it's poised to get done.

 🕵️ What is it?
 Often times, when an idea arrives it comes as a twinkle of something interesting.
-You might want to trash it, you might want to schedule it.
+You might want to trash it, you might want to schedule it, you might want to wait until later to decide.
 Which is which?
-And, when to recast big, stagnant tasks into bite-sized pieces that can be scheduled?
+Related: when to recast big, stagnant tasks into bite-sized pieces that can be scheduled?

-🗓️ What time to work on it?
+🗓️ When to work on it?
 It's one thing to know that X ought to get done.
 It's another thing to figure out when to do X. There's always something more recent (easily mistaken for urgent) to tend to.

 🗄️ Where to put it?
 Life does not take place on a single axis.
 At any given time, we're juggling ambitions that span career, family, hobbies, community, etc. How to translate a many-dimensional life to a single-dimensional calendar (where the task gets done)?

-🥇 What is its relative priority?
-The essential failing of todo lists is that it's unclear what to start on today.
+🥇 How should its relative priority be decided?
+In a classic todo list, it's unclear what to start on today.
 The longer the list, the more time it takes to consider each task's merits and pick a winner.